cloudlinux/securechain-java/details/integration_guide.md

 ```
 Here ```your-username``` and ```your-password``` are your credentials mentioned in the Step 1.

-An example of gradle project your can find
+An example of gradle project you can find
 [here](../examples/gradle).
 Do not forget to set the enviromnet variables.

 ## Verification